 B. Com., Grad.
 Dip.
 (Psych), M. Soc.
 Sc.
 (Counselling)

 Emily Cheah joined Psycare in 2001.
 She provides counselling and psychotherapy and is involved in psychological assessments for children and adults.
 Emily engages with individuals and couples to find meaning, resolution and personal empowerment in the following areas: self identity and relationship, family of origin issues, trauma, life transitions.
 She is committed to helping individuals address specific concerns and/or personal growth and development.
 Emily’s therapeutic approach is integrative and person-centred.
-She uses psychodynamic, gestalt and mind-body therapies with a focus on family of origin and inner child work.
-She is currently working on completing training in EMDR therapy.
+She uses psychodynamic, gestalt, EMDR and mind-body therapies with a focus on family of origin and inner child work.
 She has interest in integration of spirituality and psychology.

 Emily graduated with a Master in Social Science (Counselling) from Edith Cowan University and a Graduate Diploma in Psychology from the University of Southern Queensland.
 She also holds a Bachelor’s degree in Commerce.